 So to start with you need to know exactly what the problem is that you are dealing with.
 Michelle Brown’s article on Defining the Problem is a great place to start.

 Once you have defined the problem then the next step is to find the root cause and again Michelle’s article on one of the oldest and most popular root cause analysis tools, Fishbone analysis or Ishikawa Diagrams is a good place to start.

-It is important that problem solving is a routine process in your business and not just a one off event.
-At TXM we have developed our Solving Problems Every Day Process (SPED), This is a system which encouraged daily problem solving using simple “concern strips” at every work team.
+It is important that problem-solving is a routine process in your business and not just a one-off event.
+At TXM we have developed our Solving Problems Every Day Process (SPED), This is a system that encouraged daily problem solving using simple “concern strips” at every work team.

 Getting started with daily problem solving is a challenge and takes persistence, but the results over time can be spectacular.

 Apart from delivering bottom-line benefits, an effective problem-solving process goes hand in hand with an effective lean production system.
 In my final recommendation, this blog shares some ideas from Steve Pressfield’s book, “Do the Work” about what it takes to get lean to stick.

 I hope these articles provide some inspiration on your problem-solving journey.
 Subscribe to our RSS feed as I am sure that we will have more to say on the subject of problem-solving in 2013.